tessgi/TessGiWebsite/content/pages/observing/proposing-investigations.md

 ### Proposal templates

-We will make available templates to aid users in writing GI proposal.
-Use of these templates is not required. **They are coming soon**.
+We have made available an [MS word template](docs/tessgi_template.docx) to aid users in writing GI proposal.
+Use of this templates is not required.

 <!-- * [MS Word]()
 * [Apple Pages]()